 Since alt attributes can be beneficial, it is essential to write them correctly to be informative for both the person and the search engine algorithm.

 For most web admins, posting an image alt attribute on a website is a straightforward and familiar process, but there are opportunities that some may prefer to ignore.
 For example, many people know what alt attributes and Titles are, but not everyone uses them.
-Nevertheless, these are essential parameters that can affect the site’s optimization and the perception of the resource by visitors, especially in cases where the speed of the Internet does not allow them to view the image.
+Nevertheless, these are essential parameters that can affect the site’s optimization and the perception of the resource by visitors, especiA11y in cases where the speed of the Internet does not allow them to view the image.
 These image alt attributes are used not only by people but also by search algorithms, and their use will improve the site’s notes position in the search engine rankings.
 Alt attributes help people with special needs perceive information on your sites.
 Therefore, this is an essential parameter that cannot be ignored.

 Why does image alt text matter for accessibility?

-Alternative images captions help visually impaired people understand what is shown in the picture.
+Alternative images captions help visuA11y impaired people understand what is shown in the picture.
 People who find it hard to read the text from the screens use a special assistant that reads the content of the site to them, and that is why the alternative signature of the picture must be meaningful.
-Image alt attribute helps in website promotion and becomes a good helper for visually impaired people.
+Image alt attribute helps in website promotion and becomes a good helper for visuA11y impaired people.

 As with most optimization-related parameters, alt attributes have specific requirements that, if met, are likely to increase the page rank.
 Although in this case, it is not only the search engine that matters, but the user should also understand what is shown in the picture.